FrancisTocino/fm2-order-summary-component-source/README.md

-# Order Summary made in REact
+# Order Summary made in React.js
 ## FrontEnd Mentor Challenger

 This exercise is the continuation of my training in component layout in React.js.